-Behind the front wheels, the coachwork must not exceed a maximum width of 95 cm (nevertheless, the present exception provided for in Appendix J for lateral fuel tanks remains valid).
+Behind the front wheels, the coachwork must not exceed a maximum width of 95 cm.

 The coachwork ahead of the front wheels may be extended to an overall maximum width of 135 cm.

 Nevertheless, no part of the coachwork ahead of the front wheels, exceeding an overall width of 95 cm, shall extend above the height of the front wheel rims.